Limited Cash-Out Refinance: What It Means and Why You Might Have One

 A limited cash-out refinance is one where cash isn’t the intention, only an incidental byproduct of paying off one loan with another.

-It’s nearly impossible to “guess” the exact loan you’ll need to cover the balance of your existing loan at the time of closing on a refinance, plus things like closing costs.
+It’s nearly impossible to “guess” the exact loan amount you’ll need to cover the balance of your existing loan at the time of closing on a refinance, plus things like closing costs.

 That’s why most lending agencies allow you to receive a limited amount of cash back on your refinance — typically up to $2,000 — even though the refinance’s purpose isn’t cash.